SuperOfficeDocs/superoffice-docs/docs/en/project/learn/project-guide/working-with.md

     1. Click **Edit** on the main **Project** card.
     2. Click the arrow next to the **Status** field.
-    3. Select the required status from the list that appears.
-The available options are defined in SuperOffice Settings and maintenance.
+    3. Select the required status from the list that appears. [!include[SM](../../../learn/includes/are-defined-sm.md)]
     4. Click **Save**.

 ## Example